mlesniak/mlesniak.github.io/content/articles/sse.md

 own backend implementation -- the frontend part is left as an exercise for the reader.

-For convinience, we also left out handling of the optional `count` parameter since it's not relevant for the protocol.
+For convinience, we also left out handling of the optional `count` parameter since it's not relevant for the protocol and the thread handling.
+It's easy to add but would hide the relevant part, the implementation of SSE itself.

 ```java
 // ...boring package declaration and imports...